YanChengWeiTony/App-Physics_Night/README.md

 ### Usage:
 1. Download the apk file to use the app

-2.
+or

-3. For the source code, one can download it by
+2. For the source code, one can download it by
 ```
 git clone https://github.com/YanChengWeiTony/App-Physics_Night.git
 cd App-Physics_Night